realworldocaml/book/book/command-line-parsing/README.md

 ## Argument Types

 You aren't just limited to parsing command lines of strings and ints.
-`Command.Param` defines several other argument types that validate and parse different types of input.
-Some of these argument types, like ones for `string`, `float`, and `int`, are defined in `Command.Param` itself.
-Some of them are defined within the modules in `Core` and other associated libraries that define the type in question.
+There are some other argument types defined in `Command.Param`, like `date` and `percent`.
+But most of the time, argument types for specific types in `Core` and other associated libraries are defined in the module that defines the type in question.  [arguments/argument types]{.idx}[command-line parsing/argument types]{.idx}
-[arguments/argument
-types]{.idx}[command-line parsing/argument types]{.idx}

 As an example, we can tighten up the specification of the command to